antkve/neuralnet/README.md

 - neuralnetevolve.py is a general-purpose neural net, with weights adjusted by genetic algorithm.
 Works in any environment, although results may vary for the more complex ones, and evolution may take quite some time...

 - backpropgen1.py teaches a neural network through backwards propagation, a different method of machine learning which actively encourages good behaviour and discourages bad, through a technique known as gradient descent.
+The way it chooses whether to encourage or discourage is pretty rudimentary, so it's rather slow and it only works for the cartpole environment and similar.